mmuratarat/mmuratarat.github.io/_pages/faq.md

 30. [What is the sampling distribution of sample proportion, p-hat?](#what-is-the-sampling-distribution-of-sample-proportion-p-hat)
 31. What is discrete Uniform distribution?
 30. What are exponential and Laplace distribution?
-31. What are Dirac distribution and Empirical distribution?
 32. What is mixture of distributions?
-33. Name two common examples of mixture of distributions?
-(Empirical and Gaussian Mixture)
+Name a common example of mixture of distributions?
-34. Is Gaussian mixture model a universal approximator of densities?
 35. Write the formulae for logistic and softplus function.
 36. Write the formulae for Bayes rule.
 46. [What is population mean and sample mean?](#what-is-population-mean-and-sample-mean)